 Hepatocellular carcinoma (HCC) is one of the most common malignancies worldwide, and its occurrence is highly related to hepatitis B and C virus infection.
-The TNM staging system of the American Joint Committee on Cancer (AJCC) seventh edition and Union for International Cancer Control (UICC) defines T1 HCC as a solitary tumor without vascular invasion, and defines T2 HCC as a solitary tumor with either gross or histologic involvement of vessels (microvascular or microscopic invasion)[1] or as multiple tumors (including satellite nodules), none more than 5 cm in greatest dimension.
+The TNM staging system of the American Joint Committee on Cancer seventh edition and Union for International Cancer Control defines T1 HCC as a solitary tumor without vascular invasion and defines T2 HCC as a solitary tumor with either gross or histologic involvement of vessels (microvascular or microscopic invasion)[1] or as multiple tumors (including satellite nodules), none more than 5 cm in greatest dimension.
 Therefore, clinical stage T1 (cT1) HCC on imaging studies can be either pathologic stage T1 or T2 (pT1 or pT2).

 Methods of non-invasive prediction of pathologic stage of HCC, such as those using laboratory tests[2], have been investigated but not widely validated.
 Only a few imaging findings are widely accepted as prognostic biomarkers for HCC: tumor size, multifocal tumors, and vascular invasion[3-5].
 The relative risk of HCC recurrence when patients present with macrovascular or microvascular invasion is 15- and 4.4-fold, respectively[6].
 Patients with microvascular invasion or satellite nodules have higher rates of early and late recurrence and shorter overall survival after curative resection or liver transplantation[7-12].
-Therefore, more extensive treatments, including wider surgical margin (if liver reserve is adequate) and more frequent follow-up examinations, should be considered in such cases.
+Therefore, more extensive treatments, including wider surgical margin (if liver reserve is adequate) and more frequent follow-up examinations should be considered in such cases.

 However, microvascular invasion and satellite nodules are difficult to detect preoperatively, even by current state-of-the-art imaging studies.
-Gadolinium ethoxybenzyl diethylene-triaminepentaacetic acid (Gd-EOB-DTPA) is a commercially-available hepatocyte-specific magnetic resonance (MR) contrast agent that on intravenous administration can enhance the contrast of the liver parenchyma[13].
-Gd-EOB-DTPA can be added to conventional dynamic MR imaging (MRI) for hepatobiliary-phase imaging.
-EOB MRI outperforms dynamic contrast-enhanced computed tomography (CT) and other MRI techniques as a tool for establishing a diagnosis of HCC[14-16].
-Kim et al[17] reported that detection of more HCCs by EOB MRI improved overall survival of patients initially evaluated by CT.
-However, unlike conventional MR, which uses extracellular contrast agents, EOB MRI has some limitations, such as weaker arterial enhancement, a narrower window of peak arterial enhancement, and severe respiratory motion artifacts in some cases[18-21].
-Moreover, the usefulness of EOB MRI for predicting the presence of microvascular invasion or satellite nodules has not yet been well established.
+Gadolinium ethoxybenzyl diethylene-triaminepentaacetic acid (Gd-EOB-DTPA) is a commercially available hepatocyte-specific magnetic resonance (MR) contrast agent that on intravenous administration can enhance the contrast of the liver parenchyma[13].
+Gd-EOB-DTPA can be added to conventional dynamic MR imaging (MRI) for hepatobiliary (HB) phase imaging.
+EOB-MRI outperforms dynamic contrast-enhanced computed tomography and other MRI techniques as a tool for establishing a diagnosis of HCC[14-16].
+Kim et al[17] reported that detection of more HCCs by EOB-MRI improved overall survival of patients initially evaluated by computed tomography.
+However, unlike conventional MRI, which uses extracellular contrast agents, EOB-MRI has some limitations, such as weaker arterial enhancement, a narrower window of peak arterial enhancement, and severe respiratory motion artifacts in some cases[18-21].
+Moreover, the usefulness of EOB-MRI for predicting the presence of microvascular invasion or satellite nodules has not yet been well established.

-The purpose of our study is to investigate whether the imaging features of solitary HCC on preoperative EOB MRI can be used to predict pT2 HCC and whether the finding of more than one aggressive imaging feature could increase the reliability of this prediction.
+The purpose of our study is to investigate whether the imaging features of solitary HCC on preoperative EOB-MRI can be used to predict pT2 HCC and whether the finding of more than one aggressive imaging feature could increase the reliability of this prediction.